-Advances in deep learning and Large Language Models (LLMs) have improved the understanding of source code and natural language, motivating their application to bug localization.
+\textbf{Deep Learning and Bug Localization.} Advances in deep learning and Large Language Models (LLMs) have improved the understanding of source code and natural language, motivating their application to bug localization.
 Existing approaches can be broadly categorized into training-based models and prompt-based instruction-following methods.

 Among training-based techniques, DNNLOC~\cite{dnnloc_ir}, a seminal work, trains on positive and negative (bug report, source file) pairs and incorporates multiple signals (e.g., rVSM similarity~\cite{ir_localization_lda_buglocator}, class-name similarity, bug-fix recency), with a second network combining them for ranking.
 However, its dependence on bug-fixing recency can limit practical use.
 FBL-BERT~\cite{ciborowska_fbl_bert} trains on bug-report and changeset pairs and follows ColBERT~\cite{khattab2020colbert}-style late interaction for ranking, matching bug-report tokens to their most similar tokens in each changeset to identify buggy code.
-However, its reliance on changesets limits applicability in rapidly evolving projects.
+However, its reliance on changesets limits its applicability in rapidly evolving projects.
 BLAZE~\cite{blaze} trains a GPT-based model using hard-example contrastive learning and dynamic chunking to improve alignment between bug reports and source code, enabling effective retrieval of buggy documents.
 Other approaches have employed convolutional neural networks to learn representations for bug localization~\cite{TRANP-CNN, cdnn_2023}.
 However, these techniques can lack generalizability and require retraining, limiting scalability in large, evolving codebases.

 Prompt-based approaches leverage LLM reasoning to detect software bugs.
 BRaIn applies Intelligent Relevance Feedback, determining document relevance leveraging an LLM, making better search queries, and refining document retrieval through re-ranking.
 LocAgent~\cite{LocAgent} uses an agentic workflow where an LLM performs reasoning over a heterogeneous code graph.
 Guided by BM25-based retrieval and graph traversal, the agent iteratively hops across nodes (e.g., files, functions) through multiple edge types to identify likely buggy components.
 CoSIL~\cite{CoSIL} similarly performs graph-guided localization through a two-stage process: expanding the search space via module-level call graphs and refining to function-level candidates via iterative pruning.